-In the summer 2014 issue of WakeMed’s Heart to Heart magazine, four women shared stories about supporting a loved one through heart attack recovery, surviving heart disease and managing high blood pressure.
-Here’s a peek at the stories and advice they shared and click for the full article.
+In the summer 2014 issue of WakeMed’s Heart to Heart Magazine, four women shared stories about supporting a loved one through heart attack recovery, surviving heart disease and managing high blood pressure.

 “Many patients find peace of mind in learning all they can about their condition as well as healthy habits.
 That’s where patient education and cardiac rehab come into play,” said Dr. Islam Othman, a cardiologist with WakeMed Physician Practices – Raleigh Cardiology.

 “[Cardiac Rehab] was empowering for Chris,” said Petty, who also changed her family’s diet to organic and significantly reduced the amount of fats, sugar and processed foods they were eating.
 She offered some additional advice to the family members of loved ones who experience a heart attack.

 “Let them talk and really listen to what they’re saying,” said Petty. “…Work to keep the balance, knowing that family and health should come first.
 It is [also] important to ask questions about your loved one’s clinical well-being. … Knowledge about the process can reduce stress for the patient as well as the caregiver.
 Finally, encourage your loved one to fully embrace the Cardiac Rehab program from beginning to end.”

 Advice from Survivors